 Black Wildebeest, Blesbok (Common), Blesbok (White), Blue Wildebeest, Bontebok, Buffalo, Bush Pig, Bushbuck, Common Reedbuck, Eland, Elephant, Gemsbok, Giraffe, Grey Duiker, Grey Rhebuck, Impala, Jackal, Kudu, Lechwe (Red), Lion, Mountain Reedbuck, Nyala, Oribi, Ostrich, Red Hartebeest, Roan Antelope, Sable Antelope, Springbok(Black), Springbok(White), Springbok (Common), Steenbok, Tsessebe, Warthog, Waterbuck, White Rhino, Zebra (Burchell's), Zebra (Mountain).

 You are welcome to take trophies in addition to those in your package, should the opportunity present itself.
 All dangerous game must be pre-booked.
 Additional trophies are charged at list prices.

-A last morning spent in the African wilderness is followed by a journey to Pretoria and the African Sky Hunting office.
+A last morning spent in the African wilderness is followed by a journey to Pretoria and the ASH Adventures office.
 Some time is devoted to paperwork and is followed by a late lunch, after which guests are transferred to the airport where their memorable African hunting safari ends.